Morwenn/cpp-sort/docs/Writing-a-bubble_sorter.md

 {};
 ```

-One small change that can greatly improve error messages is the addition of a static assertion in `operator()` to assert that the iterator category of the passed collection is compatible with that of the sorter.
-It doesn't have that much of an impact with `bubble_sorter` since we designed it to work with forward iterators (I hardly see why would anyone pass simple input iterators to it), but it's good practice anyway if you design sorters that only work with more restricted iterator categories.
-For example, passing an `std::list` to [`heap_sorter`](https://github.com/Morwenn/cpp-sort/wiki/Sorters#heap_sorter) used to spawn more than 70 lines of cryptic error messages with g++ 5.2 (basically, it failed when it encoutered an operation in the heapsort implementation not compatible with bidirectional iterators); with such a static assertion, it came down to 4 lines: the 4th line was the static assertion message, and the one above referenced the faulty call site, which is quite a big improvement.
+Another small change that can greatly improve error messages is the addition of a static assertion in `operator()` to assert that the iterator category of the passed collection is compatible with that of the sorter.
+It doesn't have that much of an impact with `bubble_sorter` since we designed it to work with forward iterators, but it's good practice anyway if you design sorters that only work with more restricted iterator categories.
+For example, passing an [`std::list`][std-list] to [`heap_sorter`][heap-sorter] used to spawn more than 70 lines of cryptic error messages with g++ 5.2 (basically, it failed when it encoutered an operation in the heapsort implementation not compatible with bidirectional iterators); with such a static assertion, it came down to 4 lines: the 4th line was the static assertion message, and the one above referenced the faulty call site, which is quite a big improvement.

 ```cpp
 static_assert(